Carmenta Tutor Profile: Maria Luisa S.

 My Experience With Carmenta

 I have always thought of myself as a traditional teacher: I like the classroom setting, the interaction with students and the challenge of face-to-face conversation.
-When I started teaching online, I was slightly worried that I wouldn't be able to effectively apply traditional teaching methods to this new situation, but my worries were rapidly put to rest by the reality of the online classroom.
-The Skype setting and tools allow students and teachers to act and interact as if they were sitting in a traditional classroom, with the added value of connecting with people from different places and cultures in a confortable and stimulating online setting.
-Using the Skype platform as blackboard and live video feed, we miss nothing provided by the more traditional teaching style but at the same time enjoy varieties of activity and connection that only online teaching can provide.
+When I started teaching through the Internet, I was slightly worried that I wouldn't be able to effectively apply traditional teaching methods to this new situation, but my worries were rapidly put to rest by the reality of the digital classroom.
+The Skype setting and tools allow students and teachers to act and interact as if they were sitting in a traditional classroom, with the added value of connecting with people from different places and cultures in a comfortable and stimulating setting.
+Using the Skype platform as blackboard and live video feed, we miss nothing provided by the more traditional teaching style but at the same time enjoy varieties of activity and connection that only teaching through the Internet can provide.

 It is wonderful for me to see Carmenta growing and to help it to expand its offerings.